Q. Who may obtain H-1B status?

 A. Yes.
 In 2020, USCIS implemented a pre-registration process for employers.
 Typically in March of every year, employers will have an opportunity to “register” potential H-1B beneficiaries.
 Once the registration period is complete, USCIS will run a lottery and employers will only be permitted to file H-1B petitions for registrants selected under this lottery.
 Employers will have 90 days from the date of selection to submit an H-1B petition on behalf of the registrant.

-However, foreign nationals previously “counted” under the cap, meaning previously selected in the lottery, may apply to change employers at any time during the year.
+However, cap-exempt employers and foreign nationals previously “counted” under the cap, meaning previously selected in the lottery, may apply to change employers at any time during the year.

 Q. May an H-1B individual work for more than one employer?